Scranton and Mexican musicians debut dystopian musical ‘The Singularity’ at Scranton Fringe Festival Oct. 5-6

 Both artists are now combining efforts to deliver a unique experience where theatre and music interact to make people reflect on the effect our political and social climate is having on art and culture.
 “The Singularity is the event that tore us apart, the wall that made us weaker.
 In this land of separation, we forgot how to feel.
 Will humanity be able to recover whatever emotion is left?” the description reads.

-Following the debut of this meta dystopian musical at the Scranton Fringe Festival, an EP featuring all five songs from the show will be released on all streaming platforms and available to purchase as a digital download, with a physical release also planned for a later date.
+Following the debut of this dystopian sci-fi meta musical at the Scranton Fringe Festival, an EP featuring all five songs from the show will be released on all streaming platforms and available to purchase as a digital download, with a physical release also planned for a later date.

 Showtimes for “The Singularity” are Oct.
 5 at 5 p.m. and 8:30 p.m. and Oct.
 6 at 5 p.m. in the Junior Ballroom of the Scranton Cultural Center (420 N. Washington Ave., Scranton).

 The fifth annual Scranton Fringe Festival will take place Friday, Sept.
 27 through Sunday, Oct.
 6 in venues across downtown Scranton.
 It is a performing arts celebration that showcases original theatre, international dramas, music, stand-up comedy, children’s programming, dance performances, and much more.

 The festival is dedicated to creating a bold and engaging platform for creative and thought-provoking art with minimal risk to artist and audience.
 Regional as well as touring artists are welcomed to present work with no censorship placed on content or artistic expression while striving to promote Scranton as a viable and creative environment.
 The Scranton Fringe is kept accessible and affordable for artists (no application fees, comparably small production fees) and audiences (special free programming, affordable tickets, hopper passes, etc.) alike.